-Why some people get angrier, more often than others.
+Why some people get angry more often than others

 In the past, I've written that people become angry in fairly predictable circumstances.
 Specifically, that people become angry when they perceive something as unpleasant, unfair, blameworthy, etc. That's prompted some questions, though, as to why some people get angry more intensely or more often than others.

 As a way of answering that, I'm going to turn to Dr. Jerry Deffenbacher's 1996 model of anger where he outlines how anger results from a combination of the trigger event, the qualities of the individual, and the individual's appraisal of the situation.

 To start, let's look at the simplest part of this formula: the trigger event.
 There is always some sort of event that happens right before someone gets angry that serves as the trigger (e.g., being cut off in traffic, being insulted by a coworker).
 Typically, people think that their anger is caused by these situations and they say things like, "I got mad because I got cut off by the driver in front of me" or "that guy made me so mad."
 The implication here is that those events caused their anger directly, and there were no other mitigating factors.
 Of course, we know that can't be true.
 If it were, everyone would respond the same way to such situations.
 In other words, we would all react the same when we were cut off in traffic or when we were insulted.